emfriis/SDV503Week11/README.md

 1. Linear time complexity for traversing the list.
 2. Increased memory usage from method of storage, even so for doubly-linked lists.

+One applications of linked lists in the real world are image viewers, music players, and similar programs that want items to be linked by previous and next.

 ## Activity Three - Recursion in JavaScript

 *Recursive Functions* refer to functions that call themselves as a part of their execution.
 These functions require a breaking if statement that tells the function at what point to stop recurring itself, otherwise, some Recursive Functions will infinitely call themselves which may cause technical difficulties.
 This if statement that prevents this is known as the *Base Case*.